codentratechnologies/Restaurant-portals/restro2.md

 ### SECTION C: Tab Content Viewports

 Swaps the data table grid based on the active tab selection.
-Row selection in any tab opens a slide-out detailed drawer from the right.
+Clicking the `[View]` button in the Action column (or clicking the order ID link) in any tab opens a slide-out detailed drawer from the right.

 ---